How to Cite Sources

 6. Full notes as endnotes at end of book

-Still Confused?
+Still confused?
 Contact me, and I can create your citations for you!

 Tricky Situations